craigbuckler/statez/README.md

 myState.obj.z.b = 5;    // no change event
 ```

-It may be preferable to create a new named store with native values rather than use nested arrays and objects.
+It may be preferable to create a new named **stateZ** object with native values rather than use nested arrays or objects.

 ## Usage policy

 You are free to use this as you like but please do not republish it as your own work.

-Please consider [sponsorship](https://github.com/sponsors/craigbuckler) if you use **stateZ** commercially, require support or new features.
+Please consider [sponsorship](https://github.com/sponsors/craigbuckler) if you use **stateZ** commercially, require support, or need new features.